Word@Work, Let God's Word energise your working day!

 Whatever town or village you enter, search there for some worthy person and stay at their house until you leave.
 As you enter the home, give it your greeting.
 If the home is deserving, let your peace rest on it; if it is not, let your peace return to you.
 If anyone will not welcome you or listen to your words, leave that home or town and shake the dust off your feet.
 Truly I tell you, it will be more bearable for Sodom and Gomorrah on the day of judgment than for that town.
 (NIVUK)

 Military missions intend to impose their will on the people.
 Not so with Jesus.
 At no point in His ministry did the Lord ever make people follow Him or serve Him.
-Many did believe, but not because He forced them, it was because they trusted Him - His words and actions breathed out hope that it was possible to have peace with God.
-So when Jesus sent His men out in twos, on mission in His Name, they were instructed to stay in the homes of people who wanted God's peace.
+Many did believe, but not because He forced them; it was because they trusted Him (Matthew 20:34).
+His words and actions inspired real hope that it was possible to have peace with God.
+So, when Jesus sent His men out in twos, on mission in His Name, they were instructed to stay in the homes of people who wanted God's peace.

-The disciples had no money to pay for accommodation or food but the Lord would arrange for a meal and a bed to be provided.
+The disciples had no money to pay for accommodation or food, but the Lord would arrange for a meal and a bed to be provided.
 All they had to do was to find the home and host.
-As they entered a town they were to identify themselves as coming in God's peace.
+As they entered a town, they were to identify themselves as coming with Jesus’ authority and God's peace (Matthew 10:1).
 When someone offered hospitality, the trainee apostles were to go to their home and pronounce God's peace (Luke 10:5-7).
-Some would welcome God's peace, and they should stay there.
+The householders who welcomed God's peace were suitable hosts, and they should stay there.

-Other householders would resist the greeting.
-Their attitude would be uneasy because they were unwilling to allow God to be the peacekeeper in their home (Colossians 3:15).
+Others would resist the greeting because they were unwilling to allow God to be the peacekeeper in their home (Colossians 3:15).
 If so, the disciples should not force themselves or their message on the home.
 If nobody welcomed them in the village, they should move on to a place which did want God's peace.
 They should not feel guilty or think they had failed - those who refuse God's peace would have to face God's judgement.

 God knows where the spiritually hungry people are located.
 The task of the church is to locate them and explain how Jesus is the answer to their search for peace.
-Many proud and rebellious people will particularly resist Christ: they have to answer to God and not you.
-Instead, seek out the seekers: they are everywhere but few people advertise themselves as longing for God's peace.
-You have to announce that peace is available through Christ.
-You may not be a travelling missionary in need of accommodation but the principle is the same.
-Announce God's peace through Christ and see who responds!
+Many proud and rebellious people will resist Christ: but they have to answer to God and not us.
+Instead, seek out the seekers.
+They are everywhere but few people advertise themselves as longing for God's peace.
+We must announce that peace is available through Jesus.
+We may not be travelling missionaries in need of accommodation, but the principle is the same.
+Announce God's peace through Jesus Christ and see who responds!
 When they do, gently lead them to Christ (www.crosscheck.org.uk).

 Prayer